expansel/errai-spring-sample/README.md

 The main point of interest is the code, but the user interface can help seeing the flow of a specific piece of functionality.

+In addition to the default in memory users used for testing purposes the application now also supports user management via Keycloak (<http://www.keycloak.org/>).
+The keycloak integration uses Spring profile support to conditionally enable that configuration.
+Further details down below.

 ## Compiling and running
 Make sure nothing else is running on port 8765.

 ```shell
 mvn clean package tomcat7:run
 ```
 ## Login to UI
 After compiling and running, the web application will can be accessed at this url: <http://localhost:8765/errai-spring-sample/login>